Enemby/No-Mans-Asteroids/README.md

 ##  About the game

+This is the prototype that became Metori, so it's pretty complex, real talk.
 No Man's Asteroids is a definite 'for fun' game, but it was made for a few very real purposes: